damianhakert/damianhakert.github.io/source/posts/2016-04-14-feature-highlight-move-issues.html.md

 ```

 So we know that this description holds a reference to issue 123 but we do not
-know *where it is*, and how to substitute it in the right place.
+know *where it is*, or how to substitute it in the right place.
+We needed to modify
+the source text.
+However, changing the source text would interfere with Markdown.
-This is a tricky problem, because we depend on syntax of the markdown, and
+This was a tricky problem since we depend on syntax of the Markdown and it's lexical
-some lexical rules it has, and we need to modify source text.
+rules.

-To solve this, I tried some prototypes, and couldn't find better solution than
+To solve this, I tried some prototypes but couldn't find a better solution than
-writing yet another parser for Markdown, that would, this time, support the full
+writing yet another parser for Markdown.
+This time, it would support the full
 Abstract Syntax Tree of Markdown with additional support for mutable nodes in
 a syntax tree (like you can modify nodes in a tree).

-But this seemed very complicated.
-So when I started this work, I also decided
+However, once I started this work, I felt that this was a complicated solution so
-that I needed to look for a [boring solution][values] in the meantime.
+I decided to look for a [boring solution][values].
+I reached out to my fellow

-I've did some coding, and started communicating with other developers on the team,
-to find a better boring solution.
-After sometime, [Kamil] helped me [with this][helped],
+developers on the team to find a better boring solution.
+After sometime,
-and his suggestion worked!
+[Kamil] helped me [with this][helped] and his suggestion worked!
+In the end, we
+are happy to be able to deliver a feature that makes moving issues between projects possible.

 [Kamil]: https://twitter.com/ayufanpl
 [helped]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/2831#note_4189430